YvesJaques/NLW6-NodeJs/README.md

 ## Requirements

  - User registration
-    [ x ] Should not be able to register an user with an email already in use [ x ] Should not be able to register an user with no email
+    [x] Should not be able to register an user with an email already in use [x] Should not be able to register an user with no email

  - TAG registration
-    [ ] Should not be able to register multiple tags with the same name [ ] Should not be able to registar a tag with no name [ ] Should not allow tags registration by non admin users
+    [x] Should not be able to register multiple tags with the same name [x] Should not be able to register a tag with no name [ ] Should not allow tags registration by non admin users

  - Compliment registration